 Avoid listing your home in the winter, especially during the holiday season, because this is a painfully slow time for home sales.
-Obviously, people are busy with social activities, and the cold weather drives them indoors.
-The upshot is that there will be fewer people looking at your home, it will likely take longer to sell it, and there’s a chance you won’t get the price you want.
+Obviously, people are busy with social activities, and the cold weather drives them indoors – they don’t have time to go look at homes.

-3. Don’t Get Emotionally Involved
+3. Don’t Get Emotionally Involved In Your Home Sale

 The trick is to think of yourself as a business person now, a home seller, rather than as a home owner who is selling a home.
 A good real estate agent can help be an effective intermediary because she is not attached to the home in the same way you are and can more easily remain neutral and effective.
 Try to take a strictly financial view of matters to create distance between yourself and the home you’ve lived in and made memories in.

 Also, try to think about things from the buyer’s perspective.
 Here’s a place where we want emotions to be running high.
 The buyer is not just buying a piece of property with a structure on it, rather – they are buying a new dream and a new life!
-You’re doing something good for them, which will reduce your own emotional attachment and so help you sell your house for the most money in Shoreline.
+You’re doing something good for them, which will reduce your own emotional attachment and so help you sell your home for the most money in Shoreline.

-4. Don’t Fail to Use an Agent
+4. Don’t Fail to Use A Real Estate Agent

 Agents understand all the legal intricacies and ramifications of the home-sale transaction.
 They also know how to deal with the mountain of paperwork involved and the problems that inevitably come up in the process.
 Further, agents are the ones who will spend their time dealing with potential buyers as well as all the tiresome tire-kickers.

-5. Don’t Ask An Unrealistic Price
+5. Don’t Ask An Unrealistic Price For Your House

 Some agents will promise you pie-in-the-sky and let you list the home for an inflated price if you wish.
 They are banking on eventually talking you down to a lower price once you’ve dipped your toe into the market pool and been discouraged by the lack of interest.
 This is a bad strategy.
 It’s important that your home make a splash with the buyers right out of the gate.
 A stale, tired listing becomes less attractive the longer it sits.
 People who might otherwise be interested start to wonder if something’s wrong with it.
 The social-proof factor makes them wonder what they’re missing, and ask, “If this house is so great, why hasn’t it sold yet?”